Key takeaways

 Is ONVIF free to use?

 The specifications are publicly downloadable at no cost.
-Conformance testing, which you only need if you are a device or client manufacturer seeking to put the ONVIF mark on your product, has a fee paid to ONVIF.
+Conformance testing, which you only need if you manufacture a device or client and want to display the ONVIF mark, carries a fee paid to ONVIF.
 Using ONVIF on existing conformant devices has no licensing cost.

 Does Profile T include Profile S?

 Not formally.
-They overlap heavily — a Profile T device almost always still supports Profile S features for backward compatibility — but conformance is separate.
-In practice, if you buy a Profile T camera released in 2021 or later, Profile S clients will still work against it; just do not assume it based on the spec alone.
+They overlap heavily, and a Profile T device almost always still supports Profile S features for backward compatibility, but conformance is separate.
+In practice a Profile T camera from 2021 or later works with Profile S clients.
+Just do not assume it from the spec alone; confirm it in the DoC.

 Does ONVIF work over the public internet?